 1. I’m not interested in creating photos that look like everyone else’s.

-This is an important statement for a couple of reasons: with the proliferation of photographers on social media, it is very easy for both me, the photographer, and you, the client, to get caught up with the latest trends and say: I want that too.
+This is an important statement for a couple of reasons: with the proliferation of photographers on social media, it is very easy to get caught up with the latest trends and say: I want that too.

-I aim to make timeless photographs that you will enjoy for years to come.
-And while yes, I want you to come back to me next year for updated photos, I want it to be because you’re ready for more moment capturing – not because the photo filter that was the hot trend 2 years ago now seems dark and ‘blah’.
+I aim to make timeless and imaginative images that you will enjoy for years to come.
+And while yes, I want you to come back to me next year for another documentary session, I want it to be because you’re ready to continue updating the story of your life, not because the lifestyle images you took last year no longer fit with the “current trend”.

 2. I go beyond the surface and get to know my clients.